Short Story: War Within

 “Whaddya mean?
 You had your mom and dad.”

-“I had Mark,” I said with a bitter taste in my mouth that showed itself on my face.
+“I had Mark,” I said with a bitter taste in my mouth that showed on my face.
 “I didn’t look or act anything like him or the rest of my family.
 And he hurt me.
 Badly.
 Never wanted me.
 Neither did Mom, for that matter.
 They never hugged me or told me they loved me.
 Then Mom died before telling me the truth.”

 “I don’t know what I want….
 To belong to someone, I guess.”
 I pointed at the photos with my chin.
 “Your kids?”